visualia/visualia/docs/introduction.md

 #### Adding multiple circles

-Now do something more interesting with a moving dot, or even better, _moving dots_.
+Now let's do something more interesting with a moving dot, or even better, _moving dots_.

 We can use Vue `v-for` directive to create multiple circles: